Provisional IRA Honey Trap killings

 The Provisional IRA Honey Trap killings occurred on 23 March 1973.
 Volunteers from the Provisional IRA's (IRA) Belfast Brigade shot dead three off-duty soldiers from the British Army who had been lured to a house by two females on the Antrim Road in Belfast, Northern Ireland.
 A fourth soldier survived the shooting.

 Background

-This was not the first time the IRA used such a so-called "honey trap" tactic to kill British soldiers.
-In March 1971, three young Scottish soldiers were shot dead at the side of a road after they had been lured out of a Belfast bar by a female Republican who said she would take them to a party.
-The three soldiers, members of the Royal Highland Fusiliers, were brought in a van to the White Brae, Squire's Hill, off the Ligoniel Road in North Belfast; when they went to urinate at the side of the road they were shot in the back of the head by IRA volunteers.
-This was only the fourth incident during The Troubles in which British soldiers were killed; the first was the shooting of Robert Curtis just a month earlier on 6 February.
-However, this was the first time off-duty soldiers were killed in Northern Ireland since the conflict began, as the other three incidents happened during gun battles and rioting.
+In March 1971, three off-duty Scottish soldiers were shot dead in a so-called honeytrap.
+The men were persuaded to leave a bar by a female IRA operative who said she would take them to a party, and later killed by a roadside.
+This was the first time off-duty soldiers had been killed during The Troubles.

-The killings of the three Scottish soldiers brought more cries from the Unionist community to introduce internment without trial, which was eventually introduced in August 1971 as Operation Demetrius.
-However, instead of decreasing violence, internment had the opposite effect—violence increased tenfold and support for the IRA grew stronger as the army and government reacted more harshly.
+The killings of the three Scottish soldiers increased Unionist support for internment without trial, which was eventually introduced in August 1971 as Operation Demetrius.
+However, instead of decreasing violence, violence increased tenfold and support for the IRA grew stronger as the army and government reacted more harshly.